Industries

 2. Financial advisers: Entities that provide investment advice, including investment advisors, insurance companies, and similar firms.

-In terms of geography, SFDR affects EU-based entities but also non-EU based entities if they market products within the EU and/or to EU investors.
+In terms of geography, the SFDR affects EU-based entities but also non-EU based entities if they market products within the EU and/or to EU investors.

 Understanding Product Classifications: Articles 6, 8, and 9

-One of the most crucial elements of SFDR is the classification of financial products based on their ambition level of ESG consideration.
+One of the most crucial elements of the SFDR is the classification of financial products based on their ambition level of ESG consideration.
 Products fall into three main categories:

 • Article 6: These products do not integrate ESG or sustainability-related strategies into their investments.
-They represent the baseline classification, covering all financial products that do not actively promote sustainability
+They represent the baseline classification, covering all financial products that do not actively promote sustainability.

 • Article 8: Often referred to as "light green" funds, these products promote environmental and/or social characteristics but do not have a sustainability objective.
 However, they may choose to allocate a percentage of their portfolio to sustainable investments.